Citizenship & Immigration

 Citizenship in a Bag

-- Official citizenship forms for you to keep and use, including the Application for Naturalization
+- Official citizenship forms, including the Application for Naturalization.

 Share Your Immigration & Citizenship Stories

 Los Angeles County is a region of immigrants, and each has a unique and wonderful story to tell.
 We want to hear yours!
 Do you remember the day you left?
 How did you feel when you first became a naturalized citizen?
 No matter your country of origin or current status, consider sharing your journey with us.
 Submit your stories in any form such as written narratives (Doc, PDF), images, audio, or video.
 Submissions will be reviewed and then posted on our BiblioBoard community collections so others can learn and grow from your experiences.

 In celebration of Citizenship Day, join us for a conversation with Rigo Reyes, Executive Director of the Office of Immigrant Affairs, who will share the story of his personal path to citizenship as well as resources available to our immigrant community.
 For adults.

 The U.S. Constitution was signed on September 17, 1787 by the Founding Fathers.
 Celebrate this important document and what it means to be a U.S. Citizen on Constitution Day and Citizenship Day with these books!

 These online Library classes and resources can help you with language learning, citizenship test preparation, and more, and are free with your library card.